acgetchell/acgetchell.github.io-archive/source/_posts/2013-12-07-iterations.markdown

 - I want to [reclaim my network identity][44], and a platform that I can regenerate anyplace with just a `git pull`
 - Mirroring the move to C++, this blog is written very infrequently but read, well more often than it is written.
 So the overhead of a database and a dynamic site is not worth it.
 - Did I mention it works in git and GitHub?
 I live there these days.
 And the [bash-it git aliases][45] rock!
-- `rake preview` `rake generate` `rake deploy` then `gall` `gca` `gpo source` is a lovely workflow
+- `rake preview` `rake generate` `rake deploy` then `gall` `gca` `gpo source` is a lovely workflow.
-- Lot's of lovely [resources][46] [to][47] [get][48] [going][49].
+- Lot's of [resources][46] [to][47] [get][48] [going][49].

 Prismbreak++
 ------------

 We all kinda knew it.
 The internet is a vast info-trawl for almost anything, but especially all the private info people are trading away for services.
-Getting your own independent network identity is just the first step, but there are many, many others (and quite a few inconviences, after all there's a reason folks want to use the privacy-invading "free" services).
+Getting your own independent network identity is just the [first step][50], but there are many, many others, and quite a few inconviences.
+After all there's a reason folks want to use the privacy-invading "free" services, and no I don't want to Linux for my laptop.
 I'll (possibly) have more to say on this later.

 Martial Arts++
 --------------